Unifiedly Efficient Inference on All-Dimensional Targets for Large-Scale GLMs: Introduction

 \section{Introduction}

-Driven by rapid advancement of technology, data volumes have surged, imposing substantial computational burden and theoretical failure on conventional approaches.
-Consider the regression models of a scalar response $y$ upon a $p$-dimensional covariate vector $\boldsymbol{x}$.
-The high dimensionality of the covariate $\boldsymbol{x}$ has motivated the development of high-dimensional statistics; for a comprehensive review, see \cite{buhlmann2011statistics,hastie2015statistical,wainwright2019high}.
+Driven by rapid advancement of technology, data volumes have surged, imposing substantial computational burden and theoretical limitations on conventional approaches.
+A canonical example arises in regression models involving a scalar response $y$ upon a $p$-dimensional covariate vector $\boldsymbol{x}$.
+The high dimensionality of the covariate $\boldsymbol{x}$ has motivated the development of high-dimensional statistics; for a comprehensive review, see \citet{buhlmann2011statistics,hastie2015statistical,wainwright2019high}.
 While a substantial body of literature has focused on estimation and variable selection, the literature on statistical inference has also developed rapidly in recent years.
-To tackle the high-dimensional inference problem, the debiased Lasso \citep{javanmard2014confidence,van2014asymptotically,zhang2014confidence} and the decorrelated score function \citep{ning2017general,fang2020test} emerge as two key statistical techniques that are both semiparametrically efficient.
-In recognition of the central importance of inference, in addition to the work mentioned above, a wide array of investigations have focused on implementing de-biasing strategies for penalized estimators across different high-dimensional statistical models, such as convoluted rank regression \citep{cai2025statistical}, quantile regression \citep{cheng2022regularized}, convoluted quantile regression \citep{yan2023confidence}, Huber regression \citep{han2022robust}, generalized linear models (GLMs) with binary outcomes \citep{cai2023statistical}, among others.
+To tackle the high-dimensional inference problem, the debiased Lasso \citep{javanmard2014confidence,van2014asymptotically,zhang2014confidence} and the decorrelated score function \citep{ning2017general,fang2020test} emerge as two key statistical techniques that are both semiparametrically efficient, with numerous extensions to a variety of high-dimensional models \citep{cai2025statistical,cheng2022regularized,yan2023confidence,han2022robust,cai2023statistical}.